Tricked-dev/tricked.dev/src/pages/blog/mpv-luajit-nixos.md

 heroImage: "/assets/screenshot_20251215_182606.png"
 ---

-After trying to run jpdb.io mpv plugin which works very well on archlinux etc but on nixos installing it is a bit more trouble as it requires luajit to function youll need to install the mpv package differently
+After trying to run the jpdb.io mpv plugin which works very well on Arch Linux etc., but on NixOS installing it is a bit more trouble as it requires LuaJIT to function, you'll need to install the mpv package differently

 ```nix
 {